The online Comment window has expired

 • Default_avatar

-Celeste Wong about 4 years ago
+Celeste Wong over 4 years ago

 As a D3 tenant and voter, I strongly support the upgrades to the tenant protections.
 This time calls for further protection of those most vulnerable within our community.
 Oakland residents need our City Council to pass strong Tenant Protection upgrades NOW.